 Conservationists in our area are raising an important question: Should we still be planting Oregon ash on restoration sites if the trees will likely be killed by EAB when it arrives in Oregon?
 Many believe arrival of EAB is an unavoidable outcome.
 In some locations, especially poorly drained bottomland areas, including forested wetlands and along some streams, there isn’t a great substitute for our native ash, however.
 Native alder and black cottonwood are also found in riparian areas, but these trees are not as common in our poorly drained wetlands.
 One option is to continue planting ash trees along with as many other adapted native woody plant species as we can in wetland restoration projects.
 Among these planted ash trees may be some individual trees that survive an EAB infestation, and those trees could prove vital to restoring the species in the future.
 There is not much to replace the pure ash stands that grow in certain wetlands of the Willamette Valley and their disappearance would be a huge ecological loss.

 And while it is good to be prepared for the worst, we recognize that there are many unknowns when it comes to a new species being introduced to a new location.
-By preventing the introduction and establishment of EAB in Oregon for as long as possible, we give researchers more time to develop mitigation strategies.
+By preventing the establishment of EAB in Oregon for as long as possible, we give researchers more time to develop mitigation strategies.

 What can you do to help this effort?